-Youth Care Treatment Center and school has helped teens with mental health disorders in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with mental health disorders all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn more about mental health disorder treatment at Youth Care Treatment Center in Utah

 As a parent, it can be difficult to determine when adolescent behavior issues cross the line from typical teen challenges to symptoms of a behavioral disorder.

 For example, just about every adolescent will have temporary periods of dark moods, withdrawal, or opposition.
 But when these and other behaviors persist, or become so severe that they interfere with the young person’s healthy development, they may be symptoms of a behavioral health disorder or a similar problem.

 The following disorders are associated with problematic or otherwise unacceptable behaviors:

 - Attention-deficit/hyperactivity disorder (ADHD) – Common symptoms include problems with focus and concentration, as well as struggles with impulse control.

 - Obsessive-compulsive disorder (OCD) – This disorder typically involves intrusive and unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
 Some adolescents with OCD only have obsessions, others only have compulsions, and some experience both.

 - Oppositional defiant disorder (ODD) – Young people who have ODD tend to be angry, argumentative, and irritable.
 They may refuse to follow the guidance of authority figures, blame others for problems, and be vindictive.

 - Reactive attachment disorder (RAD) – Adolescents who struggle with RAD may not seek comfort when distressed, may not respond to offers of comfort, and may fail to engage socially or emotionally with others.